 Meetings shall be held not less than four times a year, at least two weeks before a Board Meeting.
 The length of meetings and the agendas are to be determined in accordance with the annual plan that the Committee prepared.

-The CEO may, with approval of the Chairperson, request a meeting if he consider it necessary.
+The CEO may, with approval of the Chairperson, request additional ad-hoc meetings if he considers it necessary.

 All the General Managers should attend the meetings in a non-voting capacity.